2 Days Around the Ring of Kerry: Things to Do in Killarney

 LODGING: Fairview Hotel ($160.40 for one night with breakfast included, split amongst two people)

 The 4-star Fairview Hotel is the optimal boutique accommodation in the center of Killarney, superbly balancing affordability with elevated hospitality to make your stay feel luxurious without breaking the bank.
-Offering the perfect refuge as one of the best Killarney hotels, the nightly rate comes with free overnight parking, spacious rooms, and modern amenities, making this the ideal home base from which to tour, golf, or socialize.
+Offering the perfect refuge as one of the best Killarney hotels, the nightly rate comes with free overnight parking, spacious rooms, and modern amenities, making this the ideal home base from which to tour, golf, and socialize.

 Elegant and cozy hotel room interior in Killarney with warm lighting.